-FST 217 INSTRUCTOR 2B GROUP DYNAMICS AND PROBLEM SOLVING
+FST 217 INSTRUCTOR 2B GROUP DYNAMICS AND PROBLEM SOLVING Course length: 40 hours lecture 2 units CSU

 Prerequisite: FST 178 Instructor 1A & FST 179 Instructor 1B

 This course is designed to develop leadership skills.
 Group dynamics, problem-solving techniques, and interpersonal relations are utilized in staff meetings, brainstorming sessions, and conference meetings.
 Skills are developed for conducting formal public meetings, panel discussions, and forums.
 This course may be offered as Pass/No Pass.